 This course is an examination of religious beliefs and practice in the United States.
 Emphasis is placed on mainstream religious traditions and non-traditional religious movements from the Colonial period to the present.
 Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the general education requirement for humanities/fine arts in A.A., A.S., and A.A.S. degree programs.